x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-to-Create-a-Lyra-Repo.md

 ## Clone Unreal Engine from GitHub

+NOTE: If you already cloned the Unreal Engine, you can skip this step.
+You will need to make sure that your `$UE5Root` value matches the directory where you cloned UE5.

 ```powershell
 # cd to the PARENT of the $UE5Root directory.
 # This directory must exist.
 Create it if needed.